MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ### Setting "Who Can Take From Holder?"

-`Interactive` entities have a setting in the Property panel called "Who Can Taken From Holder?" with the following options controlling what can happen to the entity while it is held.
+`Interactive` entities have a setting in the Properties panel called "Who Can Taken From Holder?" with the following options controlling what can happen to the entity while it is held.

 | Setting      | Can the holder grab it out of their own hand using their other hand? | Can another player take it from the player that is holding it? |
 | ------------ | -------------------------------------------------------------------- | -------------------------------------------------------------- |